cedx/webstorage.dart/docs/usage/api.md

 }
 ```

-!!! info
-	The value is serialized using the [`jsonEncode`](https://api.dart.dev/stable/dart-convert/jsonEncode.html) function.
+?> The value is serialized using the [jsonEncode](https://api.dart.dev/stable/dart-convert/jsonEncode.html) function.